skypjack/entt/docs/entity.md

 local identifier so that it can keep the local entity in sync with the remote one.

-The `component` and `tag` member functions restore all and only the components and the tags specified and assign them to the right entities.<br/>
+The `component` member function restores all and only the components specified and assigns them to the right entities.<br/>
-In case the component or the tag contains entities itself (either as data members of type `entity_type` or as containers of entities), the loader can update them automatically.
+In case the component contains entities itself (either as data members of type `entity_type` or as containers of entities), the loader can update them automatically.
 To do that, it's enough to specify the data members to update as shown in the example.

-The `orphans` member function literally destroys those entities that have neither components nor tags after a restore.
+The `orphans` member function literally destroys those entities that have no components after a restore.
 It has exactly the same purpose described in the previous section and works the same way.

 Finally, `shrink` helps to purge local entities that no longer have a remote conterpart.
 Users should invoke this member function after restoring each